eddiebeach99/Data_Literacy/README.md

 # Data Literacy - The Evolution of Design Complexity in LEGO Sets

-This our code to our Data Literacy project about the complexity of LEGO sets.
-For this we used the Rebrickable (https://rebrickable.com/downloads/) dataset about LEGO sets between 1949 and 2024.
+This our code to our Data Literacy project about the design complexity of LEGO sets.
+For this we used the Rebrickable (https://rebrickable.com/downloads/) database about LEGO sets between 1949 and 2024.

 ## How to use
 First of all run the data_preperation.ipynb file to get the data (only needed to run exploratory_analysis.ipynb).